krebor/AzureDemo/README.md

 Required resources:

-• Git account on a platform where you can share your code publicly (e.g. GitHub)
+• Git account on a platform where you can share your code publicly (e.g. GitHub) <br />
-• Email address that you can use to create a free Azure subscription
+• Email address that you can use to create a free Azure subscription <br />

 Notes:

-• Use descriptive resource names
+• Use descriptive resource names <br />
-• Use the cheapest resource versions that you can use
+• Use the cheapest resource versions that you can use <br />
-• You can create additional resources if that will make resource administration easier
+• You can create additional resources if that will make resource administration easier <br />
-• You can create additional resources if that will make resource prices lower
+• You can create additional resources if that will make resource prices lower <br />
-• All assignment steps can be solved using the https://portal.azure.com/ UI, but if you wish to write your own ARM templates you can (this excludes the PowerShell step)
+• All assignment steps can be solved using the https://portal.azure.com/ UI, but if you wish to write your own ARM templates you can (this excludes the PowerShell step) <br />

 Assignment steps